fpom/badass/README.md

 because in this case, `badass` is locked by `firejail` and cannot find `libclang` by itself.

+### I'm using MacOS, it does not work

+Send me a bug report, perhaps we can interact and have this problem solved.
+I don't own a Mac so I can't test.

+### I'm using Windows, it does not work

+Indeed.
+It will never.
+(Try with the Windows Subsystem for Linux.)

 ## Licence

 `badass` (C) 2020, Franck Pommereau <franck.pommereau@univ-evry.fr>